 Bake Pavlova Like a Pro

-Now you can decide what shape you want your Pavola.
+Now you can decide what shape you want your Pavlova.
 The classic shape is a circle with a dip in the center for your fillings.
 But you can also make small nests to make individual mini Pavlovas.

 Turn the oven off, but leave the Pavlova inside.
 Crack the door slightly open and let the oven cool down completely with the Pavlova inside it for several hours.
-This lets the Pavlova dry out and prevents cracking.
+This allows the Pavlova dry out and prevents cracking.

 Fill It and Decorate